kubewarden/docs/docs/writing-policies/spec/host-capabilities/01-intro-host-capabilities.md

 While being evaluated, Kubewarden policies can access extra capabilities offered by the host environment.
-This mechanism works using an approach similar to traditional [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).
+This mechanism uses an approach similar to traditional [RPC](https://en.wikipedia.org/wiki/Remote_procedure_call).

 This is what happens when a request is issued by a Kubewarden policy: